← Todos os Posts

 The hook system arrived at the same separation through a different path.
 The deliberation system spawns specialized agents to research and debate approaches.
 The output is a structured PRD (Product Requirements Document) with stories, acceptance criteria, and verification types.
 The Ralph loop reads the PRD and spawns fresh Claude instances to implement each story.
 Planning agents never implement.
 Implementation agents never plan.

-This separation was not a design goal.
+The separation was not a design goal.
 It emerged from two independent constraints:

 1. Context window pressure.
 Planning requires reading many files and exploring options.
 Implementation requires focused context on the current task.
 Putting both in the same context window means neither gets enough space.
 Separate sessions give each phase full context.